Pomax/socketless/docs/HOWTO.md

 ### How to "quit"

-For security reasons, the `socketless` library does not come with a built in way to shut down the web client from the browser.
+While you can disconnect the browser from the web client with `this.disconnect()`, the `socketless` library does not come with a built in way to _shut down_ the web client from the browser, for security reasons.

 While this means you need to implement this functionality yourself, the fact that the client is a web server makes that job relatively straight forward, with the recommended way to achieve this being to add a URL endpoint that the browser can navigate to and have that trigger a client shutdown:

 ```js
 ...